GOVTNZ/cwac/README.md

 ### Step 3: Install Python libraries
 - In a terminal, `cd` to the `cwac` directory.
-- Run `pip install -r requirements-dev.txt` to install all required Python libraries.
+- Run `pip install -r requirements.txt` to install all required Python libraries.
-- Or, if you're building for production, run `pip install -r requirements-prod.txt`

 ### Step 4: Setting up pre-commit hooks (OPTIONAL - this is for development purposes and contributing)
 To set up CWAC for development, you must first install all required pre-commit hooks.
 This isn't necessary if you just want to run CWAC.